 You can also make a great gift out of this, for a friend who’s crazy about stars.

-22. Advice you’d give to your younger self.
+22. The advice you’d give to your younger self.

 It makes you think, right?
 It doesn’t have to be deep, anything will do.
 If you’re feeling really inspired, write a whole letter to your younger self.